Basham Brothers

 The Basham Brothers were a professional wrestling tag team, composed of Doug Basham and Danny Basham.
-The team is best known for their work with World Wrestling Entertainment (WWE) and Total Nonstop Action Wrestling (TNA).
+The team is best known for their tenures in World Wrestling Entertainment (WWE) and Total Nonstop Action Wrestling (TNA).

 History

 Ohio Valley Wrestling (2002–2003)

 The Basham Brothers initially began working as a team in Ohio Valley Wrestling (OVW), where they were known as Doug Basham and Damaja respectively.
 On February 6, 2002, they defeated Nick Dinsmore and Rob Conway in an Iron Man match to win the OVW Southern Tag Team Championship.
 Following a 99-day reign, they lost the championship to Dinsmore and Conway on May 17.
 In August, they reached the final of the Russ Haas Memorial Cup, but lost to Nova and RC Haas.
 They spent the remainder of the year and early 2003 feuding with one another, until reuniting in March to take on Bradshaw and Dinsmore.

 World Wrestling Entertainment

 Debut (2003–2004)

 In mid-2003, they were promoted to the main World Wrestling Entertainment (WWE) roster, when Damaja was renamed Danny Basham, and the duo were billed as brothers despite having no actual real life biological relation The Basham Brothers debuted on the May 29 episode of SmackDown!, defeating Spanky and Rikishi.
 The following week, they unsuccessfully challenged the WWE Tag Team Champions Eddie Guerrero and Tajiri in a non-title match.
-In June, the Bashams debuted Shaniqua as their valet, while Shaniqua was their valet on SmackDown! she proved that she was the most dominant diva on the SmackDown! roster by defeating every in ring diva on the SmackDown! brand who went by the names of Dawn Marie, Nidia, and Torrie Wilson other than Stephanie McMahon and Sable of the SmackDown! roster during that time.
+In June, the Bashams debuted Shaniqua as their valet.
+While on SmackDown! she proved that she was among the most dominant women on the roster by defeating many of the in-ring divas on the SmackDown! brand outside of Stephanie McMahon and Sable, including Dawn Marie, Nidia, and Torrie Wilson.
+To further prove this, Shaniqua portrayed a domme while the Bashams took up a BDSM inspired bondage gimmick.
 In October, they began feuding with The APA (Bradshaw and Ron Simmons), defeating them in three consecutive matches, including at No Mercy.

 On the October 23 episode of SmackDown!, The Basham Brothers defeated Los Guerreros (Eddie and Chavo Guerrero) to win the WWE Tag Team Championship.
 They retained the title in a rematch at Survivor Series, and successfully defended the championship in a four-way match against Los Guerreros, Rikishi and Scotty 2 Hotty, and World's Greatest Tag Team (Charlie Haas and Shelton Benjamin) in December.
 On the February 5, 2004 episode of SmackDown!, The Bashams lost the title to Rikishi and Scotty 2 Hotty.
 At No Way Out, the Bashams and Shaniqua lost a handicap match to Rikishi and Scotty 2 Hotty, and Shaniqua was then released from her contract.
 Over the next several months, The Basham Brothers unsuccessfully challenged for the WWE Tag Team Championship against teams including Rikishi and Scotty 2 Hotty, Dudley Boyz (Bubba Ray and D-Von Dudley), Charlie Haas and Rico, and Billy Kidman and Paul London.